Advanced Questioning Skills

-When your English reaches a certain level (If you can read and understanding this sentence, you are at the right level!), you can begin to improve your conversation skills by learning how to ask more interesting questions.
+When your English reaches a certain level (If you can read and understand this sentence, you are at the right level!), you can begin to improve your conversation skills by learning how to ask questions that require more thought to answer.
 Interesting questions are thought-provoking questions that make people think.
 Everyone – both native and non-native speakers – can benefit from this skill.

-*For more information on critical thinking, click on the links above or check out 5 tips to improve your critical thinking by Samantha Agoos (each link leads to a video).
+*For more information on critical thinking, check out this four minute TED-Ed video: 5 tips to improve your critical thinking by Samantha Agoos.

-Before looking at interesting questions, we will look at basic questions that are not inherently (naturally, existing as a basic part) interesting and do not require any critical thinking.
+Before looking at critical thinking questions, we will look at basic questions that are not inherently (naturally, existing as a basic part) interesting and do not require any critical thinking.

 Almost everyone is already good at asking and answering yes/no questions.
 Yes/no questions require very little thought to answer because they only require a one-word answer.
 Unless the speaker goes beyond just answering the question, these questions do not advance a conversation very far.
 They really limit conversations when someone’s answer is no.

 - Did you have a nice weekend?

 - Are you happy?